peteryu24/springWeb/README.md

 # web project🌱
-to be more friendly with spring (feat. openlayers)
+to be more friendly with Mr.Spring (feat. openlayers)
 <br>
 <br>
 ## software 🌑